escorcia21/portfolio/content/posts/grafana-prometheus-docker-monitoring/index.en.md

 - The **data source configuration**, so Grafana automatically connects to Prometheus.
 - The **default dashboard**, so we can see our container metrics without manually creating panels.

-Here’s your text rewritten as a clear, polished **information section** in Markdown style (perfect for tutorials or docs):

 > [!NOTE]
 > For this tutorial, I imported a **pre-configured Grafana dashboard** that visualizes Docker container metrics collected by Prometheus.
 > You can check it out here: [Docker Host & Container Overview Dashboard (ID: 10619)](https://grafana.com/grafana/dashboards/10619-docker-host-container-overview/)